sutormin94/Gyrase_Topo-Seq/README.md

 ## GCSs_transcription_score_GC_distributions_throughout_genome.py

-The script takes sets of trusted GCSs and analysis the distribution of GCSs throughout the genome.
+The script takes sets of trusted GCSs and analyzes the distribution of GCSs throughout the genome.
 Also it plots the distribution of other values such as score, GC% and transcription.

 **Requirements:** python 3